Long-Term Disability Insurance

-How do I qualify for long-term disability insurance benefits?
+How do I qualify for long-term disability insurance benefits? (added in blog)

 If you are disabled by an accident or injury AND if you are enrolled in an insurance coverage program through your work or you have purchased a private insurance policy, you should qualify for disability insurance.
-Insurance companies such as UNUM, Cigna, Aetna, The Hartford and others, have specific and unique terms that will determine if you are eligible for benefits and for how long.
+Insurance companies such as UNUM, Cigna, Aetna, The Hartford and others, have specific and unique terms which will determine if you are eligible for benefits and for how long.
 Generally, you should qualify for private disability insurance if you cannot work in your own occupation for an extended period of time due to an event where you are disabled by an accident or injury.

-Each insurance company writes its own policies, and the language they use may feel deliberately confusing.
+Each insurance company writes their own policies, and the language they use may feel deliberately confusing.
 As a policyholder, we strongly recommend that you carefully review the full text of your policies, as there are likely to be many complex rules that define the precise nature of a disability and how you may or may not qualify to receive disability benefits.
-You need to understand the specific details of your policy before you submit a claim so that you do not accidentally give the insurance company a reason to deny your claim.
-We can help you understand and interpret your policy to determine what kind of coverage you might have.
+You need to understand the specific details of your policy before you submit a claim so that you do not accidently give the insurance company a reason to deny your claim.
+We can help you understand and interpret your policy to determine what kind of coverage you have.

 When do I file a disability insurance claim?